Slowly-Grokking/ko_novel_generator/README.md

 Learning proceeds normally and begins to replicate the novel as-is.
 If you study several novels, you expect to learn various styles, but you start to adapt to the style of the novel you are learning right now.
 We have not yet created a model that responds appropriately to input sentences, and we would like to find a way to do this by studying the gpt-2 model of Open ai.

 ## file configuration
-1. `data/` - folder to put novel data to be trained
+1. `data/` - folder to put novel data to be trained (your .txts)
 2. `generate/` - folder where the generated novel data is saved
-3. `save/` - Folder to save the learned model parameter values
+3. `save/` - Folder to save the learned model parameter values (.pths)
 4. `vocab/` - Folder to save the created novel dictionary data
 5. `data_loader` - After preprocessing data, it is created in batch units.
 6. `generate.py` - generate a novel based on the trained model